SAP-samples/cloud-extension-sales-middleware/README.md

 ![](images/HL-SalesMiddleware-UseCase.png)

 <br/><br/>
-Bellow there is two diagrams showing different aproaches to extend functionality of SAP Cloud Sales:
+Bellow there are two diagrams showing different approaches to extend functionality of SAP Cloud Sales:

 - Sales service is using CAP framework to extend the Sales Cloud API.
   Using Redis for caching.